zdannar/resume/resume.md

 __Zoot Enterprises__
 __April 2006 – June 2009 (3 years 3 months)                            Bozeman MT.__

-Team lead for the Tools (processes and automation) department of Zoot's system's administration.
-Developed and maintained all Python, Bash and PERL back-end support systems for Zoot's credit decisioning engine.
-Responsible for design, implementation and fulfillment for analytics, statistics and monitoring of Zoot's ASP processes.
-Primary administrator for SSH/SFTP, Connect Direct, FTP, PGP and CVS on Linux systems.
-Worked with configuration management staff in maintaining Python and PERL module support.
+As Team lead for the Tools (processes and automation) group of Zoot's systems administration department, I developed and maintained all Python, Bash and PERL back-end support systems for Zoot's credit decisioning engine.
+I was responsible for design, implementation and fulfillment of analytics, statistics and monitoring of Zoot's ASP processes.
+I was the primary administrator for SSH/SFTP, Connect Direct, FTP, PGP and CVS on Linux systems.
+I worked with configuration management staff in maintaining Python and PERL module support.

 **_Company Impact:_**